opconWizard/opcon-docs/docs/installation/components.md

 v.
 Save and close the configuration file. vi.
 Open the **command prompt** in Administrator mode *(Run as
     administrator)*.
 vii.
-Change the directory to \"SAM\" under OpConxps installation folder. viii.
+Change the directory to "SAM" under OpConxps installation folder. viii.
 Run the following command:

 Click **Next**.